Complaint Information

 The Complaint Review Process

 The VMB receives hundreds of complaints each year regarding the conduct of veterinarians, registered veterinary technicians, unlicensed persons, or conditions of a veterinary facility.
 The initial complaint review determines whether the VMB has jurisdiction.
-The VMB's authority to investigate is limited to administrative violations of the California Veterinary Practice Act, including, negligence, incompetence, fraud, deception, unprofessional conduct, and sanitary condition of a facility.
+The VMB's authority to investigate is limited to administrative violations of the California Veterinary Medicine Practice Act, including, negligence, incompetence, fraud, deception, unprofessional conduct, and sanitary condition of a facility.
 The Board is required by law to prioritize its complaint review process.
 California Business and Professions Code, Section § 4875.1 outlines the priorities that the Board is required to adhere to when reviewing complaints.
 In accordance with the mandated priorities and as part of the initial complaint review process, there is an initial triage process whereby the analyst evaluates the allegations and determines whether or not the Board has jurisdiction.
 If the initial review reveals that the complaint is regarding a fee dispute or collection methods, the complaint is closed.
 Consumers are notified that the VMB has no jurisdiction and are provided with information outlining the procedures for a small claims court action.

 Once the initial triage is complete and jurisdiction is established, acknowledgement letters are sent to the complainant, respondent and consulting veterinarian (if applicable).
 Depending on the allegations, the Board will request responses to specific questions, narrative statements, and medical records including radiographs.
 The analyst may also request records from other agencies involved in the matter.